How to be a Nuisance Alligator Trapper

 - Project a positive image to the public and media.

-The Statewide Nuisance Alligator Program occasionally has a need for new or additional contracted nuisance alligator trappers.
+The Statewide Nuisance Alligator Program occasionally needs new or additional contracted nuisance alligator trappers.
 When trappers are needed, applications submitted within the last 12 months for the specific area of need are considered.

 Applications on file for longer than 12 months are not generally considered.
-Consequently, please update your application on an annual basis to maintain an active application for consideration should a need arise.
+Please update your application on an annual basis to maintain an active application for consideration should a need arise.